bozsahin/combinators-in-lisp/README.md

 Once we have that, combinators are just CL macros sitting on top of LAMs (not lambdas)

-<b>For combinator names, just prefix the Curry & Feys name with comma in a backquoted list.
-S is ss and T is tt because of
-  name clash with Lisp.</b>
+<b>For combinator names, just prefix the Curry & Feys name with comma in a backquoted Lisp object.
+S is ss and T is tt because of name clash with Lisp.</b>

 <b>Applicative lambda terms must be binary in the ADT.
 If you're tired of writing <code>(a b c)</code> as <code>((a b) c)</code>, you can use the reader macro #$(..) which binarizes them recursively for you. </b>